LRCX

 Lam Research Corporation Technology - Semiconductor Equipment Investor Relations →

-Over the past 2137 weeks of data, LRCX has crossed below its 200-week moving average 37 times.
+Over the past 2145 weeks of data, LRCX has crossed below its 200-week moving average 37 times.
 On average, these episodes lasted 17 weeks.
+Historically, investors who bought LRCX at the start of these episodes saw an average one-year return of +7.3%.

 The company has been aggressively buying back shares, reducing its share count by 7.4% over the past three years.
 LRCX passes our Buffett quality screen: high return on equity, low debt, and positive free cash flow.